-Looking for a job these days can be extremely hard , even dreaming to get one is a big deal regardless if you are a graduate or not.
-However this does not mean that there are no jobs available.
-Below are some of the tips you can use to search and get a job in Ghana.
+Looking for a job these days can be extremely hard, even dreaming to get one is a big deal regardless if you are a graduate or not.
+However, this does not mean that there are no jobs available.
+Below are some of the tips you can use to search and get jobs in Ghana.

 1. Search and Apply for Jobs Online

 When searching for a job online, look for the specific niche you are qualified for and apply for any open listings in any company.
 When uploading your resume ensure that you follow the instruction, if they say that they want a full photo, do not upload a passport only.
 Following instructions will tell the hiring manager whether you are capable of following instructions and obeying orders.
 Applying for a job online is very vital as this is the first stop hiring managers make to search for potential employees.
 Also on the search engines, ensure that you sign up for the particular jobs that you want on the RSS feeds.
 So that you can be notified of any open positions available within a few minutes of them being posted.